xVeradus/sp25-cse110-lab4/expose/javascript/part2.md

 D.false, thei are not the same data type
 E.false, because for the compiler true is 1
 F.true, because Boolean(2) is true

+17: [2, 4, 6]
+  1. newArr (creates a new array)
+  2. in the foor loop every value gets handed to the doSomething function and then gets pushed to the top of the array
+  3. The doSomething function returns the value *2

+19. 1(1 Second later)2(0 Seconds later)34